asancdec/UnifiedVol/README.md

 # UnifiedVol

-UnifiedVol is a work-in-progress quantitative finance library for volatility surface modeling.
+UnifiedVol is a work-in-progress quantitative finance library for volatility surface modeling and option pricing.
-Currently, it provides robust no-arbitrage calibration of the raw SVI parameterization.

 ---